l-sala/BAPTA/README.md

 From now on, these folders will be generically termed as `foldername`.

--  The `data` folder should not be modif Any alteration in the ***data*** folder is prohibited during analysis.
+-  The `data` folder should not be modified while BAPTA is running.

--  Prohibited to import both Paced and Spontaneous files at once.
+-  Paced and Spontaneous files should be analysed in separate runs. at once.
 Analyze them separately!

 ![Workflow](READMEimgs/Workflow.png)